The Psychology of Reset Rituals: How Small Cues Create Big Shifts

 Associative Learning in Practice

 This mechanism is called classical conditioning — the same principle that makes a ringtone trigger anxiety or a song bring back vivid memories.
-By pairing a neutral cue (a scent) with a state (calm, focus, grounding), the body learns to bridge the two.
+By pairing a neutral cue (a scent) with a state (calm, focus, grounding), the body learns to bridge the two through scent anchoring.

 That's why functional fragrance isn't just about smelling good.
 It's about building anchors your nervous system can trust.